 Meaning of Explicit Cost

-Explicit costs are easy to recognize and keep track off.
+Explicit costs are easy to recognize and keep track of.
 They are recorded when they arise and are calculated in terms of cash.
-Keeping a record of explicit cost proves to be very important as it helps in purposes of calculation of profits, cost controlling, decision making, etc.
+Keeping a record of explicit costs is very important as it helps in calculating profits, cost controlling, decision making, etc.

 Meaning of Implicit Cost

-Implicit cost is also known as economic cost and do not require an outflow of cash from the business.
-Implicit cost it the value of sacrifice made by the company at the time of conducting some other action.
+Implicit cost is also known as economic cost and does not require an outflow of cash from the business.
+Implicit cost is the value of the sacrifice made by the company at the time of conducting some other action.
 The cost arises when the asset is utilized as a factor of production instead of renting it out.

-Implicit cost cannot be easily measured as they are not incurred in monetary terms.
+Implicit costs cannot be easily measured as they are not incurred in monetary terms.
 Only an estimate for these can be prepared.
 These costs are not reported or recorded in the books of accounts.
-Implicit cost is determined as they assist in the decision-making process regarding replacement of any asset.
+Implicit cost is determined as they assist in the decision-making process regarding the replacement of any asset.
 These costs impact the performance and profitability of the company.
-Examples of implicit costs are the salary of proprietor and interest on owner’s capital.
+Examples of implicit costs are the salary of the proprietor and interest in the owner’s capital.

-After gaining an insight on both, explicit and implicit costs, let’s have a look at the difference between them.
+After gaining insight into both types of costs,i.e., explicit and implicit costs, let’s look at the explicit cost vs implicit cost.